 The problem for the rationalist is this.
 While not much can make the brain more left-leaning, swathes of experience can open up the right hemisphere.
 Fasting, meditation, repetitive dance, psychedelics, down-regulate the default mode network, allowing the brain to make connections it would otherwise be fenced off from, the circuitry twinned with awe and belief in something far greater than ourselves.

-This was was all more self-explanatory back in the day.
-But since Galileo got some airtime and Newton and Darwin began propping up the bar, as a culture we have been skewing more and more left.
-The same thing happened to the Romans, they became governed by logic and reason which eventually, writes Iain McGilchrist, led to the crumbling of the greatest empire the world had ever known.
+This was all more self-explanatory back in the day.
+But since Galileo got airtime and Newton and Darwin began propping up the bar, as a culture we have been skewing more and more left.
+The same thing happened to the Romans, they became governed by logic and reason which eventually, writes Iain McGilchrist, led to the crumbling of the empire.
 This emphasis on the left hemisphere is the same outlook which now brings on the swatting away of religiosity, the derision of religious nuts, of God being no more than an illusion.

 But look at Cindy.